SirDanielIII/SD_SMP/README.md

-# Sir Daniel's General Purpose Minecraft SMP Plugin
+# Sir Daniel's SMP Plugin (SD_SMP)

-This Spigot plugin aims to provide basic quality of life additions to a Minecraft SMP, making it a must have for your SMP servers! 😎
+This Spigot plugin aims to provide basic quality of life additions & tools to a Minecraft SMP, making it a must have for your servers! 😎

 Verion Compatibility: 1.16.5, 1.17.X, 1.18.X, 1.19.X